2025 FLORAL HALL EXHIBITS

 9. No artificial flowers, fruits or foliage accepted.

-10. Whenever three stems are specified, it means three stems of the sam variety unless noted otherwise.
+10. Whenever three stems are specified, it means three stems of the same variety unless noted otherwise.

 CLASSES: